ScollyNZ/airt/public/data/mt-murchison-2025-04-23/mt-muchison-2025-04-13.md

 While I've climbed plenty of harder routes, my 15-year-old climbing partner has not.
 The main challenge is the 21km walk in along the Waimakariri River to Carrington Hut, then a left turn into the White River.
 This makes for a long, but achievable, first day.

 Easter weekend just rained, with a few heavy rain warnings.
 The Waimakariri river, which the White River feeds into, had been flowing at ~40cum/s for the previous week.
-On the morning of the 21st it was flowing at 150cum/s but the peak rain is over.
+At midnight on the 20th it was flowing at 150cum/s but the peak rain is over.
 It can take a few days to drop back to normal levels after a rain event.

 This route requires many crossings of the Waimakariri river and the White river so the trip will have be to cancelled, or further delayed, if the rain persists.